dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-09-12-SlothShot.md

 My general idea was that I want to create a physical game that doesn't need much explaining, something that brings people fun and makes them slow down (like a sloth).
 Originally I wanted to split up the users into teams by asking them 'Do you have procrastinated today?'.
 Depending on their answer they got to shoot with either colourful or plain marbles and there was just a single target.
 This was changed however due to the simple reason that there are not many plain color marbles available.

-So the salt-lake was already at the locale of the Schmiede which was neat.
+So the salt-lake was already at the locale of the Schmiede which was neat for catching any flying marbles.
 The slingshot I tinkered together myself, at first I wanted to let them throw the marbles, but let's be honest: slingshots make everything more fun!

 ## Gallery